Five Christmas activities that your children will never forget

 Has this article inspired you?
 Let me know!
 I’d also love to hear your favourite family Christmas activities; please share your tips ;-) Feel free to use the comments box below or get in touch to create your own Christmas memories.

 Marion & You Photography is a lifestyle family photographer in South East London specialising in family, newborn, baby and maternity photography.

-[Marion specialises in London family photography, Beckenham family photography, Bromley family photography, Dulwich family photography, Forrest Hill family photography, Herne Hill family photography, Greenwich family photography, Kent family photography as well as areas in and around London.]
-My style is natural and spontaneous.
-Ask my questions or book your own family photoshoot here.
+[Marion specialises in London family photography, Beckenham family photography, Crystal Palace family photography, Bromley family photography, Dulwich family photography, Forrest Hill family photography, Herne Hill family photography, Greenwich family photography, Kent family photography as well as areas in and around London.]
+My style is natural and relaxed.
+Ask me questions or book your own family photoshoot here.